Peterpiotr/siguren-documentation/docs/source/operation/regular/following.rst

 After successful passed of self–test MotoSuiveur system is in Rest.
-In Rest, after a successful self-test and the presence of an enable signal from the crane, the following indicators are active - Hoist enabled, Upward enabled and Downward enabled.
+In Rest, after a successful self-test and the presence of an enable signal from the crane, the following indicators are active - :guilabel:`🟢 Hoist enabled`, :guilabel:`🟢 Upward Enable` and :guilabel:`🟢 Downward Enable`.

 .. _Active indicators in following state:
 .. figure:: ../../_img/Regular-operations/indicators-following-state.png